 – Do not approach, disturb or feed wild animals.

 – Take along appropriate clothing rapid weather changes often occur on the plateau or along the coast.

 – Carry water with you, especially for longer trails, climbs or open barrens.

 – Bring insect repellent as black flies and mosquitoes are common all summer.

-- Mountain bikes are permitted only where indicated, for public safety and protection of the environment.
+– Mountain bikes are not permitted on the Skyline Trail for public safety and protection of the environment.

 – Do not throw food or scraps along the trails or roads.

 – Read “Keep it Wild, Keep it Safe” brochure, available at park visitor centres.